A noise reduction method for force measurements in water entry experiments based on the Ensemble Empirical Mode Decomposition: Algorithm development and verification based on a synthetic signal

 The power spectral density of the synthetic signal (signal+background noise) and of the background noise only are computed using the Welch's periodogram method and are shown in Figure \ref{fig:histogram_PSD}(b).
 The background noise displays a quite clear broad frequency content with peaks at 600~Hz, 1800~Hz and 6500~Hz.
 The power spectral density of the synthetic signal is well overlapped to that of the background noise for $f>$27~Hz.
-The peaks at 27 Hz and at 16 Hz occur on both the power spectral density of the synthetic signal and of the background noise, although they are slightly lower in the latter case.
+The peaks at 27~Hz and at 16~Hz occur on both the power spectral density of the synthetic signal and of the background noise, although they are slightly lower in the latter case.

-By looking at Figure \ref{fig:histogram_PSD}(b), the simplest way to denoise the signals seems to be a classical low-pass FIR filter with a cut-off frequency of 20 Hz or a moving average filter spanning 1000 samples, which corresponds to a time interval of 0.05 s.
+By looking at Figure \ref{fig:histogram_PSD}(b), the simplest way to denoise the signals seems to be a classical low-pass FIR filter with a cut-off frequency of 20~Hz or a moving average filter spanning 1000 samples, which corresponds to a time interval of 0.05~s.
 The outputs of the two filters are shown in Figure \ref{fig:classical_filters}.

-The use of the moving average filter reduces the background noise, but also smooths out significantly the Gaussian pulse at $t=2$~s.
-On the other hand, the application of the FIR filter has a lower effect on the peak smoothing, but it does not eliminate the oscillating trend throughout.
-Given the nature of the background noise, which exhibits a significant low frequency content (see Figure \ref{fig:histogram_PSD}(b)), it is very difficult to find a compromise between the elimination of the spurious oscillations and the need to preserve the sharp features of the signal.
+The use of the moving average filter reduces the background noise but smooths out significantly the Gaussian pulse at $t=2$~s.
+On the other hand, the application of the FIR filter has a lower effect on the peak smoothing, but it does not eliminate the oscillating behaviour.
+Given the nature of the background noise, which exhibits a significant low frequency content (see Figure \ref{fig:histogram_PSD}(b)), it is very difficult to suppress the spurious oscillations and at the same time to preserve the sharp features of the signal.
 This is the reason why non-stationary filtering techniques are deemed essential for such cases.